 Is TikTok or YouTube better for making money?

 YouTube pays more per view and more per sponsorship, and the revenue is more predictable.
 TikTok is faster for growth and stronger for e-commerce.
-The honest answer is that most successful creators in 2026 use both: TikTok for audience building and product sales, YouTube for ad revenue and premium sponsorships.
+Most successful creators in 2026 use both: TikTok for audience building and product sales, YouTube for ad revenue and premium sponsorships.
 See our full TikTok vs YouTube pay comparison or run side-by-side numbers on the TikTok vs YouTube earnings comparison tool.

 How much do TikTok live streamers make?